Opentrons/opentrons/api/docs/v2/writing.rst

 Robot’s Jupyter Notebook
 ************************

 Your OT-2 also has a Jupyter notebook, which you can use to develop and execute protocols.
-For more information on how to use the robot's Jupyter notebook, please see :ref:`advanced-control`.
+For more information on how to execute protocols using the robot's Jupyter notebook, please see :ref:`advanced-control`.
+To simulate protocols on the robot's jupyter notebook, use the instructions above.